-Publishing and SEO: best practices for digital experiences and CMSSiw Grinaker on
+Publishing and SEO: best practices for digital experiences and CMS

-Having full control over the publishing dates down to hours, minutes and seconds is of course an advantage, but do you know how to make the best use of it for SEO purposes?
+Having full control over content publishing is good, but do you know how to make the best use of it for SEO purposes?

 Planning and scheduling content in your CMS enables you to have a steady flow of offerings toward your readers and clients, making the experience predictable and more enjoyable.
 It is nice to have the ability to schedule content at a time when nobody in your team is working, but when your readers are thirsting.

 Your readers’ content consuming pleasure is not the only issue to be aware about when it comes to publishing, however.
 There are also some considerations due to search engine optimization (SEO).
 Here are a couple of quick tips to get you into the thinking.